Filtered geometric lattices and Lefschetz Section Theorems over the tropical semiring

 \subsection{Shellability.}

 It remains to be seen whether our understanding of the combinatorial structure of filtered geometric lattices can be improved further.
-The conjecture of Mikhalkin and Ziegler \cite{MZ} actually predicts the stronger property of shellability.
+One natural question is whether a stronger statement can be made about the geometry of filtered lattices.

 \begin{prb} Let $(\LL, r, n, \om , t)$ be as in Theorem~\ref{mthm:pos_sum_geom_latt_cm}.
 Is it true that $\LL^{>t}$ is shellable? \end{prb}

 A positive answer would generalize earlier work of Bj\"orner \cite{Bj1} showing that every full geometric lattice is shellable, and by Wachs and Walker \cite{WachsWalker} dealing with the case when the weight $\omega$ has exactly one negative entry.